 The Fund has committed capital to the LP to fund nine underlying private investment funds.
+Following the full realisation of investments held by DFW Capital Partners IV, L.P. during the year, at year end the Fund had capital remaining with seven underlying private investment funds.
 The objective of the Fund is to achieve capital growth over a five to 10 years investment horizon from its exposure to a portfolio of investments in small and mid-market private investment funds and privately held companies predominately focused in the US.